Running DHIS2 locally¶

 - Docker Desktop (or

 docker composeon Linux) infra/v{version}/dump.sql.gz— a PostgreSQL dump of DHIS2 metadata + data for the targeted version.
 The repo shipsinfra/v42/dump.sql.gz(Sierra Leone tree + seeded data + tracker + analytics) and an empty placeholder atinfra/v43/dump.sql.gz.
-PointDHIS2_VERSIONat another value and drop a matching dump atinfra/v{DHIS2_VERSION}/dump.sql.gz.
+PointDHIS2_VERSIONat another value and drop a matching dump atinfra/{DHIS2_VERSION}/dump.sql.gz.
 Without one, Postgres starts empty and DHIS2 bootstraps its own schema via Flyway.- Workspace installed:

 make install